nrwl/nx/docs/shared/recipes/troubleshoot-cache-misses.md

 1. Check if your task is marked as cacheable:

    - Check the task has a "Cacheable" label in the Project Details View.
-You can do so by running `nx show project <project-name> --web` or by checking the [Project Details View in Nx Console](/recipes/nx-console/console-project-details).
+You can do so by running `nx show project <project-name> --web` or by checking it in [Nx Console](/recipes/nx-console/console-project-details).
    - If you're using a version lower than Nx 17.2.0, check:
      - the target configuration in the project's `project.json` file has `"cache": true` set, or
      - the target configuration in `nx.json#targetDefaults` has `"cache": true` set, or